BlueBrain/circuit-build/doc/source/tutorial.rst

 .. code-block:: bash

-    $ alias sm='snakemake --snakefile <circuit-build>/snakemake/Snakefile --config bioname=<path-to-bioname>'
+    $ alias sm='snakemake --config bioname=<path-to-bioname> --snakefile <circuit-build>/snakemake/Snakefile'

-We also assume that all ``sm`` commands are executed from circuit build folder root.
+We also assume that all ``sm`` commands are executed from circuit release folder root.

 Cell collection